India-Bosnia and Herzegovina Relations

 Dr. Zlatko Lagumdzija, Foreign Minister, accompanied by a business delegation, visited India in March 2013 and met with EAM.

-BiH Minister for Justice as well as Minister for IT and Transport visited India to sign Mutual Legal Assistance Treaty and Air Services Agreement in 2009 and 2010 respectively.
+BiH Minister for Justice as well as Minister for IT and Transport visited India in 2009 and 2010.
 Mr. Edin Dilberovic, Assistant Minister of BiH, visited India for 2nd Foreign Office Consultations in April 2011.

 The first ever visit by a Bosnian Foreign Minister took place in May 2003.
-FM Mladen Ivanic visited India and had meetings with PM, EAM, Commerce Minister as also Minister for Tourism & Culture.
+FM Mladen Ivanic visited India and had meetings with PM, EAM, Commerce Minister.
 An interactive session with CII was also held.

 From India